torproject/tor/doc/HACKING/CodingStandards.md

    - Document your functions
    - Write unit tests
    - Run `make check` before submitting a patch
-   - Run `make distcheck` to ensure the distribution works
+   - Run `make distcheck` if you have made changes to build system components
    - Add a file in `changes` for your branch.

 Patch checklist